wollac11/Sys-Info-Lookup/README.md

-# Apple-Model-Lookup
+# Sys-Info-Lookup
-Look up model / marketing name of any Apple product by its serial number (excluding peripherals).
+Look up system information for a local or remote machine or check the model / marketing name of any Apple product by its serial number (excluding peripherals).

 Usage:
 Download and run script from BASH shell.
 Script can be used interactively or by supplying the appropriate input arguments.

 - Interactive Mode:
-	Follow prompts to enter serial number or use serial from current machine.
+	Follow menu prompts to display system info for current or remote machine or to lookup model by Apple serial number.
 - Non-interactive Mode:
-	Use the -s or --serial flags followed by the serial number you wish to check or use -d or --ondevice to use the serial number from your current machine.

-Device Compatibility:
+	Use the appropriate input arguments to get the desired result in a single step with zero or minimal further interaction.
+	These options are as follows:

+	-h | --help               	: See this options list
+	-a | --about              	: View version info
+	-s | --serial [serial no.]	: Lookup model from Apple serial
+	-l | --local              	: Get system info for current machine
+	-r | --remote [user@host] 	: Get system info for remote machine

+System Requirements:

+- A Unix-based operating system (such as Linux or MacOS)
+- BASH Shell
+- AWK
+- cURL

+Apple Serial Number Lookup Compatibility:

 Known to work:
 - Macs including iMac, Macbook & Mac Pro lines